ready4-dev/readyforwhatsnext/content/post/youthu-vignettes-ds.md

 - prediction toolkits
 - transfer to utility
 thumbnail: images/youthu_logo.png
-title: Preview of Youth Outcomes to Health Utility prediction toolkit
+title: Youth Outcomes to Health Utility (youthu) prediction toolkit
 ---

-The development version of the [youthu Adolescent AQoL-6D prediction toolkit](https://ready4-dev.github.io/youthu/index.html) now includes a number of vignettes that highlight some of its main potential applications.
-Of particular note are the tools for [economic analysis](https://ready4-dev.github.io/youthu/articles/Economic_Analysis.html).
+The development version of the [youthu toolkit](https://ready4-dev.github.io/youthu/index.html) now includes a number of vignettes that highlight some of its main potential applications.
+Of particular note are the tools to [predict Quality Adjusted Life Years](https://ready4-dev.github.io/youthu/articles/Prediction_With_Mdls.html) using transfer to utility models developed with the [TTU toolkit](https://ready4-dev.github.io/TTU/index.html) and hosted in our [TTU Dataverse](https://dataverse.harvard.edu/dataverse/TTU).

-Please note, that the current youthu package is for demonstration purposes only as it uses placeholder predictive models.
-The correct models will be uploaded to our [Dataverse](https://dataverse.harvard.edu/dataverse/ready4) on submission of the scientific manuscript that describes the development of the youthu package.
+Note, this article updates a previous version from February 2021.